 Dormer windows can be a tricky design detail to get right.
 The pitch, roof line and the way in which new dormer windows interact with existing the house, as well as those around it, all need to be carefully considered.

-When things go wrong with the design, they can ruin the first impression and kerb appeal of a property as it impacts the overall design so talk to an architect or designer when planning in some additional head-height.
+When dormer window design goes wrong, it can ruin the entire look of a property, negatively impacting the overall design.
+For this reason, it is important to consult an architect or designer when planning in some additional head-height.

-This is likely to be a good investment no matter the property as Nationwide says a master suite conversion can add a value of around 20% to the value of a three-bedroom, one-bathroom house (although beware of area price ceilings).
-As the Office for National Statistics found the average house price in June 2019 to be £230,292, this could equate to around £46,000.
+However, a dormer loft conversion such as this is likely to be a good investment no matter the property as Nationwide estimates that a master suite conversion can add a value of around 20% to the value of a three-bedroom, one-bathroom house (although beware of area price ceilings).

-Planning permission is not required in most cases, as long as the dormer window design does not exceed the highest part of the roof, among other specific parameters.
+Planning permission is not usually required to add dormer windows, providing they do not exceed the highest part of the roof, among other specific parameters.
 However, it is always best practice to check with your local planning office that the work does fall within your permitted development rights before any works begin.

 From the French ‘dormir’ meaning ‘to sleep’, dormer windows are vertical units within a roof of their own, positioned, at least in part, within the slope of the roof.
 Ideal for those who can’t extend sideways or to the rear in urban areas or for self-builds with height restrictions, dormer windows can come in all shapes and sizes depending on what is right for the house.

-A gable fronted dormer is the most common type of dormer window and traditionally has a simple pitched roof sloping to two sides.
+The most common type of dormer window is the gable fronted dormer.
+This traditionally has a simple pitched roof sloping to either side.
 A vertical frame supports the planes to form a triangular section below the roofline.

 A hip roof dormer slopes on three planes and converges at one point.